 Dr. Adam Hedaya was in middle school when he knew his future would involve a career in the medical field.
-Inspired by his father and uncle, both successful doctors, he remembers “diagnosing” his friends in his room and letting everyone know he wanted to be a doctor when he grew up.
+He is inspired by his father and uncle, both successful doctors.

 Dr. Hedaya’s childhood dream remained a strong influence in his life and led him to enroll at The University of Maryland to study neurobiology and physiology.
 After completing his undergraduate degree, he traveled to Israel to continue his education at Tel Aviv University, inspired by his Jewish heritage.
 Dr. Hedaya returned to the States and began his residency at Georgetown, where his surgical rotations sparked his interest in brain chemistry, psychology, and pain management.

 Following his time at Georgetown, Dr. Hedaya headed to Washington DC where he treated patients with Fibromyalgia and helped manage their chronic pain.
 It was at that time that he noticed the absence of pain management programs in hospitals, especially ones that focused on neurology and the brain.
 One opportunity led to another and Dr. Hedaya found himself starting pain management programs in hospitals all over Ohio.

 After multiple years of working in hospitals, Dr. Hedaya recognized things like nutrition, functional medicine, and unique treatment options were not accessible to every patient.
 In order to offer more dynamic treatment options for his patients, he decided to start his own private practice and Cleveland Pain Care (CPC) was founded in Westlake, Ohio.